-Obama named Time magazine's Person of the Year
+Obama named TIME magazine's Person of the Year

 In announcing its annual selection on Wednesday, the magazine called Obama the "Architect of the New America."

-"He's basically the beneficiary and the author of a kind new America - a new demographic, a new cultural America that he is now the symbol of," Time editor Rick Stengel said of Obama, who was also selected for the honor in 2008 when he became the nation's first black president.
+"He's basically the beneficiary and the author of a kind new America - a new demographic, a new cultural America that he is now the symbol of," TIME editor Rick Stengel said of Obama, who was also selected for the honour in 2008 when he became the nation's first black president.

 Obama beat Republican challenger Mitt Romney last month with clear majorities from Latinos and other minorities as well as among young adults, a result that has forced conservatives to rethink their policy positions and political strategy.

-Time also cited Obama's ability to clearly win a second term in the November 6 election despite high unemployment and other challenges.
+TIME also cited Obama's ability to clearly win a second term in the November 6 election despite high unemployment and other challenges.
 The U.S. jobless rate peaked at 10 percent in 2009 amid the recession but has been falling.
-In November, it dipped to 7.7 percent as more people dropped out of the labor force.
+In November, it dipped to 7.7 percent as more people dropped out of the labour force.

 "He won re-election despite a higher unemployment rate than anybody's had to face in basically in 70 years," Stengel said on NBC's "Today" show.